George Mason University's historical hoaxes: Edward Owens hoax

 The Edward Owens hoax was a historical hoax created by students at George Mason University in 2008 as a class project for "Lying About the Past".
 The students created a website and a fictitious entry on English Wikipedia about Edward Owens, purportedly a Virginia oyster fisherman born in 1853 who became a pirate.
-The hoax was reported as true in some media outlets.

 Hoax description

 Students published a blog and videos about the fictional Owens, created by the fictional student "Jane Browning".
 The blog asserted that Owens fell on hard times during the Long Depression of the 1870s and took up piracy in Chesapeake Bay to survive.
-The students wrote that he robbed smaller commercial vessels and wealthy pleasure boaters from Maryland using a punt gun to threaten his victims.
-The class created a fake will, which asserted that Owens and his crew eventually went back to oyster fishing.
+The students wrote that he robbed smaller commercial vessels and wealthy pleasure boaters from Maryland, threatening his victims with a punt gun.
+The class created a fake will, stating that Owens and his crew eventually went back to oyster fishing.
 The students later created a hoax biography of Owens on Wikipedia.

 After some media outlets and academics reported the hoax as factual, the class divulged the hoax.

 Reddit serial killer hoax

 The Reddit serial killer hoax was a second historical hoax perpetrated by "Lying about the past" class members.
-This one quickly failed, unlike the Owens hoax.
+Unlike the Owens hoax, this one quickly failed.
 In 2012, Kelly taught the course for a second time in a similar format.
 The Reddit hoax, about an alleged serial killer named Joseph Scafe, was launched on the Reddit site on 28 April, and was first debunked in just over an hour.